totiffany/totiffany.github.io/_posts/2018-08-09-An-Embarassing-Story-And-Trying-New-Things.md

   there aren't really any negative effects to exercise, so I settled on spinning.
 I wanted to see what all the fuss is about.
 ---
 Over the past couple weeks I've been going to a spinning class.
-I've been wanting to work off the last few pounds of baby weight and have heard aren't really any negative effects to exercise, so I settled on spinning.
+I've been wanting to work off the last few pounds of baby weight and hear there aren't really any negative effects to exercise, so I settled on spinning.
 I wanted to see what all the fuss is about.

 It's a 6am class, which we can all agree is an ungodly hour to be awake, let alone to be doing a workout.
 But I like that I can get it out of the way while Hazel is asleep and get home right around the time she wakes up.
 It means I don't miss out on any time with her and Brian.
 (It also means I have to take a nap later in the day when she does to make up for the lost sleep).